 - A car bought from a dealer is likely to have a warranty.

 - You’re likely to be able to part-exchange your existing car.

-- Car finance options may be available, including hire purchase and personal contract payment.
+- Car finance options might be available, including hire purchase and personal contract payment.

-- If you’re buying nearly new, there may be some of the manufacturer’s warranty left.
+- If you’re buying nearly new, there might be some of the manufacturer’s warranty left.

 - The dealer will normally have inspected the car and repaired any major faults.

 - At certain times of year you might get a particularly good deal if they are keen to offload used cars to hit sales targets.